 - The morning morality effect.
 There is some evidence to suggest that people have a higher level of moral awareness in the morning but after coffee, of course.

-Knowing your boss’s personality and workload can also have an effect on your success.
+Knowing your boss’s personality and workload can also affect your success.
 If you pay close enough attention, you can probably tell what types of things set them off, when they’re happier, etc. For example, I hate meetings.
 No one should ever ask me for something after I sit through a meeting.

 Whatever you do, give your boss a little bit of a heads up when you schedule your meeting.
 You can prepare your boss by telling them that you want to talk about your career growth.

-When you sit down with your boss or manager, start with something like, “Thanks for taking the time to meet with me today, and I know your time is valuable, so I’ll get right to the point.
+When you sit down with your boss or manager to ask for a raise, start with something like, “Thanks for taking the time to meet with me today, and I know your time is valuable, so I’ll get right to the point.
 I want to bring you up to speed on my accomplishments this past year and talk about compensation.”

 What if I ask for a raise and get a “no”?